 The execution of the doctoral dissertation project is to be organised so that the doctoral degree can be concluded within the timeframe planned in the timeline and work plan (6 semesters in the Integrated Track; max.
 12 semesters in accordance with the enrolment regulations of the University of Cologne in the currently valid version).
-The supervisors and the Graduate School AGSHC will do everything in their power to support compliance with this timetable.
+The supervisors and the a.r.t.e.s.
+Graduate School will do everything in their power to support compliance with this timetable.
 A change in this timeline requires coordination with the primary supervisor.